 The Child Development/Early Childhood Program is designed to provide students with the knowledge and skills necessary to obtain employment and be successful as child care workers and pre-school teachers.
 The Weatherford College Early Childhood Program offers two options for gaining credentials: the Child Care Provider/Assistant Certificate (for those seeking credentials to work in a child care center) and the AA in Child Development degree (for those planning to earn a bachelor's degree in Child Development, Family Studies, or Family & Consumer Sciences).

 REQUIREMENTS

 Proof of general good health from a physician, proof of education level, T.B. screening, and clear criminal history background search.

-Associate of Arts in Childhood Development Degree Type A.A.
+Childhood Development A.A.
+Degree Type